"

 Justice

-Justice is defined by the ANA as, “a moral obligation to act on the basis of equality and equity and a standard linked to fairness for all in society.”[9]
-The principle of justice requires health care to be provided in a fair and equitable way.
-Nurses provide quality care for all individuals with the same level of fairness despite their personalities or characteristics, such as financial status, cultural beliefs, religion, gender, or sexual orientation.
-Nurses have a social contract to “provide compassionate care that addresses the individual’s needs for protection, advocacy, empowerment, optimization of health, prevention of illness and injury, alleviation of suffering, comfort, and well-being.”[10]
-An example of a nurse using the principle of justice in mental health care settings is ensuring that quality care is provided to all clients, even those who do not have the cognitive ability to communicate their needs.
+Nurses have a social contract to “provide compassionate care that addresses the individual’s needs for protection, advocacy, empowerment, optimization of health, prevention of illness and injury, alleviation of suffering, comfort, and well-being.”[14]
+An example of a nurse upholding the principle of justice in all settings is ensuring that quality care is provided to all clients, even for those who do not have the cognitive ability to communicate their needs.
+See an additional example of nursing implementing interventions based on the justice ethical principle in the following box.

 Justice Case Application

-Sophia, a nurse working in a busy emergency department, is caring for two patients who arrived at the same time—one is a well-dressed businessman with private insurance, and the other is an unhoused individual experiencing a mental health crisis.
-Despite their differing backgrounds, Sophia treats both patients with the same level of care, professionalism, and respect.
+A nurse working in a busy emergency department is caring for two clients who arrived at the same time.
+One client is a well-dressed business professional with private insurance who is experiencing a panic attack, and the other is an unhoused individual with no health insurance who is experiencing a mental health crisis.
+Despite their differing backgrounds, the nurse treats both clients with the same level of care, professionalism, and respect.

-By providing equitable and compassionate care to both patients—regardless of their socioeconomic status—Sophia upholds the ethical principle of justice, ensuring that healthcare is delivered fairly and without bias.
+By providing equitable and compassionate care to both clients—regardless of their socioeconomic status— the nurse upholds the ethical principle of justice, ensuring that healthcare is delivered fairly and without bias.

 Fidelity